THE 2400: CHRISTIAN SPIRITUALITY AND MYSTICISM - Online Edition

 - The Way of the Pilgrim and the Pilgrim Continues His Way.
 Translated by Helen Bacovcin.
 Image Books, 1982.
 ISBN: 9780385468145.
 Paperback, Kindle

-The course will be structured with four major units that are foundational for understanding Christianity spirituality and mysticism with an excursus on spirituality of art and beauty.
-The first unit will focus on understanding the biblical foundations of spirituality with particular focus on the person of Jesus Christ.
+The course will be structured with four major units that are foundational for understanding Christianity Spirituality and Mysticism.
+The first unit will focus on understanding the biblical foundations of Christian Spirituality with particular focus on the person of Jesus Christ.
 The second unit will focus on studying the Early Church foundations of Christian spirituality by intense reading of several primary sources from ancient Christianity, especially from Augustine’s Confessions.
 The third unit will explore themes in Christian Spirituality, particularly the Hesychast movement.
-We will explore several central themes, persons, events, and ideas of Christian spirituality and mysticism.
+We will explore several central themes, persons, events, and ideas of Christian Spirituality and Mysticism.
+Above all, the units will help to shape the student's understanding of central themes, persons, events, and ideas of Christian Spirituality and Mysticism.

 In this course, you can earn 100 points.
 You earn these points by successfully completing the following:

-- Encountering Christianity Assignment Sheets = 18 points (1 point per sheet)
+- Encountering Christian Spirituality Assignment Sheets = 14 points (2 point per sheet)

 - Occasion of Joy Exams = 20 points (2 exams)

 - Occasion of Jubilation Final Research Paper = 20 points

 A = 100 - 93 points (100 - 93%); A- = 92 - 90 points (92 - 90 %); B+ = 89 - 87 points (89 - 87%); B = 86 - 83 points (86 - 83%); B- = 82 - 80 points (82 - 80%); C+ = 79 - 77 points (79 - 77%); C = 76 - 73 points (76 - 73%); C- = 72 - 70 points (72 - 70%); D+ = 69 - 67 points (69 - 67%); D = 66 - 60 points (66 - 60%); F = 59 - 0 points (59 - 0%)